coop-care/web-app/src/markdown/en/privacy-policy.md

 <p>You can refuse the use of cookies, local or session storage by changing the settings of your browser.
 Likewise, you can use the browser to delete data that has already been stored.
 However, the steps and measures required vary, depending on the browser you use.
 If you have any questions, please use the help function or consult the documentation for your browser or contact its maker for support.</p>
 <p>If you prevent or restrict the installation of cookies, local or session storage, not all of the functions on our app may be fully usable.</p>

+<h3>YouTube</h3>
+<p>We use YouTube on our website.
+This is a video portal operated by YouTube LLC, 901 Cherry Ave, 94066 San Bruno, CA, USA, hereinafter referred to as "YouTube".</p>
+<p>YouTube is a subsidiary of Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Irland, hereinafter referred to as "Google".</p>
+<p>Through certification according to the EU-US Privacy Shield</p>
+<p><a href="https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&amp;status=Active" target="_blank" rel="noopener noreferrer nofollow">https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&amp;status=Active</a></p>
+<p>Google and its subsidiary YouTube guarantee that they will follow the EU's data protection regulations when processing data in the United States.</p>
+<p>We use YouTube in its advanced privacy mode to show you videos.
+The legal basis is Art.
+6 Para.
+1 lit. f) GDPR.
+Our legitimate interest lies in improving the quality of our website.
+According to YouTube, the advanced privacy mode means that the data specified below will only be transmitted to the YouTube server if you actually start a video.</p>
+<p>Without this mode, a connection to the YouTube server in the USA will be established as soon as you access any of our webpages on which a YouTube video is embedded.</p>
+<p>This connection is required in order to be able to display the respective video on our website within your browser.
+YouTube will record and process at a minimum your IP address, the date and time the video was displayed, as well as the website you visited.
+In addition, a connection to the DoubleClick advertising network of Google is established.</p>
+<p>If you are logged in to YouTube when you access our site, YouTube will assign the connection information to your YouTube account.
+To prevent this, you must either log out of YouTube before visiting our site or make the appropriate settings in your YouTube account.</p>
+<p>For the purpose of functionality and analysis of usage behavior, YouTube permanently stores cookies on your device via your browser.
+If you do not agree to this processing, you have the option of preventing the installation of cookies by making the appropriate settings in your browser.
+Further details can be found in the section about cookies above.</p>
+<p>Further information about the collection and use of data as well as your rights and protection options in Google's privacy policy found at</p>
+<p><a href="https://policies.google.com/privacy" target="_blank" rel="noopener noreferrer nofollow">https://policies.google.com/privacy</a></p>

 <h3>Contact</h3>
 <p>If you contact us via email or the contact form, the data you provide will be used for the purpose of processing your request.
 We must have this data in order to process and answer your inquiry; otherwise we will not be able to answer it in full or at all.</p>
 <p>The legal basis for this data processing is Art.
 6 Para.
 1 lit. b) GDPR.</p>